tooledesign/Safer-Streets-Priority-Finder/README.md

 ### Step 5: Launch report processor

-Ensure you [the variable configuration](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/report_processor/env_variables.R) has been updated for this process.
+Ensure [the variable configuration](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/report_processor/env_variables.R) has been updated for this process.

 Navigate to the ```Safer-Streets-Priority-Finder/vulusr_model_processor/``` directory, then build the model processor image with the following: